Vitiligo: Causes, Treatment & Celebration Of The Rare Skin Condition

 Vitiligo and thyroid function.

-In practice, I have also seen vitiligo connected to imbalances in thyroid function.
+Some practitioners also say to have seen vitiligo connected to imbalances in thyroid function.
 Optimizing hormone balance, which I discuss in my mindbodygreen class on hormone balance, and thyroid function can be helpful as well.
 Lastly, understanding your toxic load and the role of toxins in the expression of vitiligo is an evolving field.
 Taking steps to minimize exposure to environmental toxins in household products, personal body care, cosmetics, and food is important.

 Replacing B vitamins and silica have shown some promise in the treatment of vitiligo while Ginkgo biloba has been shown to have anti-inflammatory effects and to be useful in treating vitiligo.
 The recommended dose is 120 milligrams per day.
 In Chinese medicine, the plant Psoralea cordyfolia is a natural source of psoralens.
 The seeds were used in combination with other herbs to repigment the skin.